+You have 5 days to contact us to report any issues after receiving your shipment, for any returns you have 30 days from the date it was received to ship the product back in the same condition it was received.
 All returns are subject to round trip shipping charges.
 If your item was shipped "Free Shipping," we will charge our actual outbound shipping charges.
-All returns for any reason are subject to a 25% restocking fee.
+All returns for any reason are subject to a 20% restocking fee.
 The restocking fee is only waived if there is an exchange for an item of equal value or greater, or a store credit.
 Round trip shipping charges will still apply.

 No cancellation, refund, exchange, or credit on used parts, modified parts, painted parts, special ordered parts or custom ordered parts.

 Please note: All Special Order/Custom sales are final and will not be accepted for return or exchange.

 You should refuse any damaged or incorrect shipments before signing the bill of lading.
 If you see significant damage to the shipment or there is obvious damage that is not a repairable part and will affect the product’s function you have the right to refuse the shipment.
 Take photos of the damaged shipment on the truck and email them to customer service.
 Have the driver make notes of the damage on the bill of lading.
 Indicate the shipment is “Damaged and Refused.”
 The truck driver will try to get you to sign the bill of lading and leave the shipment, but once the shipment is delivered and signed for the driver no longer has any responsibility for it.

 Don't be rushed